vbonnet/comp-520-peephole-compiler/grammar/README.md

   * An inlined instruction set.
 Each instruction must have the same number of arguments (if any)

 `[_#_]`
-  * An instruction count, this can represent any instruction, though there must be exactly # of them.
+  * An instruction count, this can represent any instruction, though there must be exactly # of them.  **NOTE** this is ugly with labels.
+Don't use unelss you're really sure about it.

 `[*]`
   * Any number of instructions, should not be used at the end of a rule